pippim/pippim.github.io/programs/tim-ta.md

 A project is a set of tasks (countdown timers).
 You can create as many projects as you like.
-Each project can have as many timers needed.
+Each project can have as many tasks (timers) as needed.

 ---